Last updated on April 29th, 2020 -

 How Zonos can help

-- We will be letting Zonos customers know if they are getting close to the Norway VOEC threshold.
+- We will let Zonos customers know if they are getting close to the Norway VOEC threshold.

 - We can register any affected business for Norway’s VOEC scheme on their behalf.